jorgerua/ruagarden/README.md

-# ruagarden
+# Garden IoT Project

-IoT project to automate garden
+IoT project to automate garden using Arduino UNO connected to umidity sensors and water pump to irrigate indor garden.